errorcode404b/samplecode/README.md

 #Description

 - LoadCheck.ps1 was used to check host post automated build to ensure all required services were installed.
 The LoadCheck.ps1 runs using If/Else blocks by checking to see if a given service is installed and if not reports that service as not installed.
-If the service is intall, reports the status of the service.
+If the service is installed, reports the status of the service.

 - The LoadCheck.Tests.ps1 provides three basic Pester test plans.
     - First test, test the path C:\temp where the files should be located.